ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-using-variables.md

     displayName: 'Greet'
 ```

-But as mentioned above, this approach can make the template less reusable due to
+But as mentioned above, this approach can make the template slightly less
-the dependency on the variable.
+reusable due to the dependency on the variable.